bergesinstitute/graf-method/book-2-unit-8.md

 3. I don't know anything about that.
 (Use *saber.
 About = sobre*.)
 4. I know nothing about that.
 (Use *saber.*)
 5. We have something.
-6. You (formal, sing.) have nothing.
+6. You (form., sing.) have nothing.
-7. You (formal, sing.) don't have anything.
+7. You (form., sing.) don't have anything.

 ## 9. Answer using yo también or yo tampoco